ICARUS-tooling/xsample-server/README.md

 `curl -X POST -H 'Content-type: application/json' http://localhost:8080/api/admin/externalTools --upload-file xsample.json`

 Your Dataverse instance should now display `XSample` as an aditional explore option on JSON files.
+In order for the XSample server to actually be able to access resources inside the Dataverse, one final manual step is required.
+First create a Dataverse user with download rights and obtain an API token for it.
+Then in the `dataverse` table of the `xsample` database an entry needs to be added with the Dataverse's server address and the API token of the "downloader" user.
+Once this is done all the technical components for the XSample workflow are set up.

 ### A Note on External Tools and File Types